Congratulations to our new specialists!

 The North Carolina State Bar Specialization Program conforms to the standards set forth by the American Bar Association.
 The legal certification program in North Carolina is one of only 18 state legal certification programs in the United States.

-Currently, the board certifies lawyers in ten areas of law: appellate practice, bankruptcy law, criminal law, elder law, estate planning and probate law, real property law, family law, immigration law, social security disability law, and workers' compensation law.
+Currently, the board certifies lawyers in 11 areas of law: appellate practice, bankruptcy law, criminal law (including juvenile delinquency), elder law, estate planning and probate law, family law, immigration law, real property law, social security disability law, trademark law (new in 2013!) and workers' compensation law.

 Lawyers Interested in Creating New